schmouk/CppBMPLoader/documentation.md

 ---
-## How to load the image that best fit a specified colors count from a `BA` file
+## How to load the image that best fits a specified colors count from a `BA` file

 The colors count is determined by the number of bits per pixel : 1 bit -> 2 colors, 4 bits -> 16 colors, 8 bits -> 256 colors, 16 bits -> 65,536 colors, 24 bits -> "true" colors, 32 bits -> "true" colors plus alpha channel, 64 bits -> HDR encoding (13 bits per color component according to `BMP` specifications).